fnuecke/eris/README.md

 Core library
 ============

 You will notice that I decided to bundle this with Lua 5.2.2 directly, instead of as a standalone library.
 This is in part due to how deeply Eris has to interact with Lua.
-As mentioned above, it has to manually create internal data structures and populate them.
+It has to manually create internal data structures and populate them.
 Later versions of Pluto worked around this by extracting the used internal functions and only bundling those with the library.
 I decided against this for now, since with Lua 5.2 there's another thing that I need access to: the internally used C resume functions, used for yieldable C calls in the libraries (e.g. `pcall`).
 I had to patch the library sources by adding a function that pushed these C functions to the table with permanent values.
 These patches are very unintrusive: they just add a couple of lines to the end of the relevant library files.
 This means it is possible to persist a yielded `pcall` out of the box.

 Testing
 =======